Thermidor (play)

 Thermidor is a four-act dramatic play by the 19th-century French playwright Victorien Sardou.

-The play is set during the French Revolution and is one of seven Sardou plays set in that period.
+The play is one of seven Sardou plays set during the French Revolution, in this case the revolt of 27 July 1794 known as the Thermidorian Reaction.
 The plot follows a young actor, Labussière (based on a historical person), who infiltrates the revolutionary Committee of Public Safety and saves its potential victims by destroying their files.
-This plot is set against the revolt of 27 July 1794 known as the Thermidorian Reaction.

 Performances

 It was first staged on January 24, 1891 at the Comédie-Française with sets and costumes designed by the author, and executed by Eugène Carpezat, Philippe Chaperon, and others.
 In the next performance, on the 26th, radical Republican members of the audience took offense at Sardou's criticism of Maximilien Robespierre.
 They became threatening to the point of riot, with noise, confusion, shouted threats to Sardou's life, and police finally called to clear the crowd away.

 The protesters were led by the socialist newspaper editor Prosper-Olivier Lissagaray and included the deputy Eugène Baudin.

 The government of President Carnot prohibited the production from all state-funded venues.
 It would reopen years later, March 3, 1896, at the Théâtre de la Porte Saint-Martin, again starring Benoît-Constant Coquelin.

 The play is named for the eleventh month of the French Republican calendar.
 Auguste Escoffier's Lobster Thermidor is named in honour of the play.